blank Seasonal Newborn Baby Clothing Buying Guide – Mamas & Papas UK

 A practical guide to what newborn clothing you will and won’t need, depending on your due date

-When buying clothing for your new arrival, there are some things you’ll need from the beginning regardless of when they’re due to be born.
+When buying clothing for your new arrival, there are some things you’ll need from the beginning, regardless of when they’re due to be born.
 Others are determined by when your baby is due.
-Here’s our very useful guide to buying clothing for your newborn, according to their due date.
+To help you figure out what’s what, here’s our very useful guide to buying clothing for your newborn, according to their due date.

 All babies, regardless of due date: